 - give the victims a voice to share their feelings and experiences,

-- make DWI offenders aware of how serious their crime was, and
+- make DUI offenders aware of how serious their crime was, and

 - raise awareness for drunk driving, victims of impaired driving, and the prevention of driving under the influence of alcohol.

-Note that a goal is not to place blame on a DUI offender.
-The idea is to make this person aware of the consequences of his/her actions.
+Note that the goal is not to place blame on a DUI offender.
+The idea is to make this person aware of the consequences of their actions.

-Note that VIP attendance is not the same as an offender attending DUI school, which is a mandatory penalty in some DUI cases.
+Note that VIP attendance is not the same as an offender attending DUI school, which is another mandatory penalty in California DUI cases.
 A driver must enroll in DUI school if convicted of a DUI or “wet” driving offense such as:

 - driving under the influence,